USCGC ALDER (WLB 216)

 History

-The original USCGC ALDER (WAGL-216) was originally built as a wooden-hulled commercial vessel, was purchased from her owner by the Lighthouse Service in 1924.
-She served initially as an unmanned harbor launch based at Ketchikan, AK.
-She exploded and sank in June 1929 but was salvaged and returned to service in 1930.
-During World War 2 she was based out of Ketchikan, Alaska.
-There, she was damaged while towing SS Tongass on 27 December 1942.
-She was decommissioned on 11 December 1947 and was sold on 14 June 1948.
+The original USCGC ALDER (WAGL 216) began her journey as a wooden-hulled commercial vessel before being acquired by the US Lighthouse Service in 1924.
+Initially, she served as an unmanned harbor launch in Ketchikan, Alaska.
+In 1929, she tragically exploded and sank but was salvaged and returned to service in 1930.
+During World War II, she operated out of Ketchikan, where she sustained damage while towing the SS Tongass in 1942.
+The vessel was decommissioned in 1947 and sold in 1948.

-USCGC WHITE ALDER (WAGL-541) was stationed throughout her Coast Guard career, which spanned 1947 until 1968, at New Orleans, Louisiana.
-Her primary assignment was to tend river aids to navigation although she was called upon to conduct other traditional Coast Guard duties, such as search and rescue or law enforcement duties, as required.
-In 1965 she escorted raised barge carrying chlorine to a chemical plant and in 1968 she refloated CGC LOGANBERRY, which had been beached.
-In 1968 she collided with Merchant Vessel Helena in the Mississippi River.
-Three of the crew of twenty were rescued, seventeen of our shipmates were lost.
-There is a memorial dedicated to her and her crew at the Coast Guard Group New Orleans offices in Metairie, Louisiana.
+The USCGC WHITE ALDER (WAGL 541) served the Coast Guard from 1947 to 1968, primarily stationed in New Orleans, Louisiana.
+Her main responsibility was to maintain river aids to navigation, but she also performed a variety of traditional Coast Guard missions, including search and rescue and law enforcement as needed.
+Notably, in 1965, she escorted a barge transporting chlorine to a chemical plant, and in 1968, she successfully refloated the CGC LOGANBERRY after it had run aground.
+Tragically, later that same year, WHITE ALDER collided with the merchant vessel Helena on the Mississippi River, resulting in the loss of seventeen crew members from her crew of twenty, with only three rescued.
+A memorial dedicated to her and her crew can be found at the Coast Guard Group New Orleans offices in Metairie, Louisiana.

-USCGC Alder (WLB-216) is the 16th and final Juniper class seagoing buoy tender.
-Her keel was launched by Marinette Marine Corp. of Marinette, WI on 07 February 2004.
-Alder departed Marinette, cruising all five Great Lakes and arriving at her new home port of Duluth, MN, on 16 October 2004.
-She was commissioned by the Coast Guard on 10 June 2005, relieving the 1944-built Balsam class tender Sundew of her duties.
-Alder departed the Great Lakes in July 2021 for the Coast Guard shipyard in Curtis Bay, MD, for her Midlife Maintenance Availability refit.
-Now, she serves the community of the San Francisco Bay and California.
+USCGC Alder (WLB 216) is the 16th and final vessel in the Juniper-class seagoing buoy tender fleet.
+Her keel was laid by Marinette Marine Corp. in Marinette, WI, on February 7, 2004.
+After launching, Alder navigated all five Great Lakes, arriving at her home port in Duluth, MN, on October 16, 2004.
+She was officially commissioned by the Coast Guard on June 10, 2005, taking over duties from the 1944-built Balsam-class tender Sundew.
+In July 2021, Alder departed the Great Lakes for the Coast Guard YARD in Curtis Bay, MD, for her Midlife Maintenance Availability refit.
+Now, she proudly serves the San Francisco Bay and the broader California community.